 Catharine Tunney is a reporter with CBC's Parliamentary bureau in Ottawa.
+She previously worked at CBC in Nova Scotia.
 She can be reached at firstname.lastname@example.org or @cattunneyCBC.

 Latest from Catharine Tunney

 RCMP's use of Clearview AI facial recognition technology under investigation